IBM/openapi-to-graphql/packages/openapi-to-graphql/docs/subscriptions.md

 # Subscriptions with OpenAPI-to-GraphQL
 Since version 2.1.0, OpenAPI-to-GraphQL supports [GraphQL _subscription_ operations](http://spec.graphql.org/draft/#sec-Subscription).
 In GraphQL, using a subscription query, clients subscribe to updates on the data defined in the query.
-In this scneario, when data changes, the server publishes these changes to all clients that have active subscriptions for that data.
+In this scenario, when data changes, the server publishes these changes to all clients that have active subscriptions for that data.

 The OpenAPI specification can define similar behavior using [callbacks](https://swagger.io/specification/#callbackObject): a callback defines a request that the server may initiate in response to receiving another request.
 Callbacks can thus be used to model publish/subscribe behavior.
 I.e., when the server receives a request to update some data, it can then itself issue callback requests (outside of the first request/response cycle) to any number of subscribed clients to inform about the new data.